-- flat feet, when the entire sole comes into contact with the ground
+- flat feet, in which the entire sole comes into contact with the ground

-- a bunion, a localized painful swelling at the base of the big toe that enlarges the joint
+- a bunion, which is a localized painful swelling at the base of the big toe that enlarges the joint

-- hammer toe, a deformity within a joint of the second, third, or fourth toe that causes it to be permanently bent
+- hammer toe, which is a deformity within a joint of the second, third, or fourth toe that causes it to become permanently bent

 - injury or trauma to the foot